ShubhamBagde123/MS--Excel-Project-Pivot-Table-/README.md

    Conclusion
    Target women customers of age group 30-49 living Maharashtra, Karnataka and Utter Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.

+   You can check the attached file Vrinda Store dashboard Report on above file .

    ( Note: This project copied from youtube only for practice purpose. )